zhuochun/md-writer/README.md

 ### Advance Settings:

-To change these settings, open your Atom config file, find `markdown-writer` entry.
+To change these settings, open your Atom Config file, find `markdown-writer` entry.

 - **siteLinkPath**: Define path (string) to a `.cson` file that stores all links added for automatic linking next time.
   Default uses `markdown-writer-links.cson` in Atom's config directory.